dhabersack/islovely.co/_posts/2019-11-19-writing-utility-first-css-with-sass.md

 }
 {% endhighlight %}

-We could achieve this by using longer keys in our `$colors`-map and leaving the `@each`-loop untouched:
+We could achieve this by using longer keys in our `$colors`-map and leaving the `@each`-loop unchanged:

 {% highlight sass %}
 $colors: (